- What do restaurant consultants do?

-Owners need help when they're putting together a plan for opening a new restaurant or turning around their existing location.
-In the event of opening a new restaurant, the owners are often left overworked and in a position of extreme stress.
+Owners need help when they're putting together a plan for a new restaurant or turn around their existing location.
+When they open a new location, the owners are often left overworked and in a position of extreme stress.
 While turning around a current location is difficult because it seems like you've been doing everything right, except the best you can do hasn't been enough.

 What do restaurant consultants do?

 Restaurant owners seek out a consultant when the restaurant is either struggling or expanding, two opposites that require the same support.
 It’s important to know why you’re looking to hire a restaurant consulting business and use that to set your expectations.